 Site Reasons not preferred for allocation: SN0602 Land off The Fields Shortlisted for up to 14 dwellings on a site of 0.55 hectare.
 The site is adjacent to the settlement limits and an extant residential permission.
 It is well related to existing residential development and would have a limited impact of the landscape as it is contained by a western and southern boundary line.
 It could come forward as a comprehensive scheme with the existing allocation.
-Access should be from The Fields to the parth, via the extent permission. from The Fields to the north, via the extant permission.
+Access should be from The Fields to the north, via the extant permission.